miseEnPlace-i/lapr2/docs/SprintA/FURPS.md

 System running - Under all the optimal circunstances, the system will run continually since the launch.

 Average time between failures -

 Severity of failure -

-Possibility of recovery -
+Possibility of recovery - The application will use object serialization to ensure data persistence between two runs of the application.

 ## Performance

 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._

 Response time -

 Start up time-

 Recovery time -

 Memory consumption -

 CPU usage -

 Load capacity -

 Application availability -

 ## Supportability